Vegas Dream, Analyzed

 Five Notable Unused Enemies

-I don’t hesitate to recommend The Cutting Room Floor for many purposes, from in-depth research to the casual offing of an hour or two.
+I don’t hesitate to recommend The Cutting Room Floor for many purposes, from in-depth research to the casual killing of an hour or two.
 The site details all manner of things deleted or changed in video games, with particular emphasis on localization choices or unused material still lurking in the code.
 That cut content might be entire stages, snippets of extraneous text, background graphics replaced in the final, or perhaps enemies that were excised for one reason or another.

 It's those fully designed yet never-seen foes that often intrigue me the most.
-It seems a little unfair, after all: a complete and finished opponent, ready to take its place alongside legions of other enemy ships or entirely too cute woodland creatures, was denied even a brief appearance.
+It seems a little unfair, after all: a complete and perfectly good opponent, ready to take its place alongside legions of other enemy ships or entirely too cute woodland creatures, was denied even a brief appearance.
 Older games sometimes wanted for variety in enemies, and any new threat would be a challenge and a novelty.

 With that in mind, here’s a rundown of five intriguing unused enemies from the TCRF files.